AalbatrossGuy/AalbatrossGuy/README.md

 Student Developer...
 --------------------

-I am currently 18 years old and am interested in making my career in software development or A.I I've learned 6 languages in the last 3-4 years out of which I'm fluent in 3 of them.
-I code because programming is a way to spend my time in a productive manner and also cause i enjoy coding :)
+I am currently 18 years old and am interested in making my career in software development or A.I & Cloud Computing.
+I have learnt quite a few languages and tech stacks over the years and I'm proficient in most of them.
+I code because computer and programming is my first love and I have no intention of dropping it anytime.

-* 🌍  I'm based in Asia
+* 🌍  I'm based in Asia.
-* ✉️  You can contact me at [my email](mailto:thexcelsiorisback@gmail.com)
-* 🚀  I'm currently working on [Nitrix](https://github.com/AalbatrossGuy/Nitrix)
+* 🚀  I'm currently working on [NIL].
-* 🧠  I'm learning C language.
+* 🧠  I'm learning the French Language (A2).
-* 🤝  I'm open to collaborating on projects related to discord bot development or any other projects in python.
+* 🤝  Hit me up for any collaborative projects.
-* ⚡  I play guitar as hobby and music is with me 24/7
+* ⚡  Addicted to music and water.

 <a href="https://www.github.com/AalbatrossGuy" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/github/followers/AalbatrossGuy?logo=github&style=for-the-badge&color=6366f1&labelColor=1c1917" /></a>